 High doses of mood stabilizer pills can cause side effects like:

 - Skin rashes or mouth sores

 Mood stabilizers are also dangerous because they can interact with other medications, drugs or alcohol.
 Taking lithium or other mood stabilizers in combination with these substances, especially in large doses, can be fatal.

 An overdose on lithium or other mood stabilizers is a medical emergency and often requires a trip to the emergency room.
 Doctors often recommend medically monitored drug detox for teens who misuse or abuse these drugs so the mood stabilizers can be cleared from their system safely before examining the reason for the abuse and beginning therapeutic rehabilitation.

 At Next Generation Village, our compassionate team of expert addiction professionals are well-versed in mood and behavioral disorders such as bipolar disorder, anxiety, schizophrenia, and depression in teens.
 Our Florida facility houses state-of-the-art addiction treatment programs designed to help teens ages 13 – 18.

 The Next Generation Village staff uses a full continuum of care to treat the whole teen, not just their substance abuse.
 This continuum includes drug and alcohol detox, individual and family therapy, nutritional consultations, recreation therapy, and a curriculum for education during rehab.

 Still have questions?
-We invite you to call us — our admissions staff is always available to address your concerns, provide information on accepted insurance for rehab, and schedule a tour of our Sebring, Florida facility.
+We invite you to contact Next Generation Village— our admissions staff is always available to address your concerns, provide information on accepted insurance for rehab, and schedule a tour of our Sebring, Florida facility.
 Take the first step in getting your child help for drug addiction today.